 Funny safety videos, then, can actually improve peer networking within your building.
 If you are presenting these funny safety videos to new hires, they can then go to lunch together and laugh about the jokes that were presented in the video.
 If you’re presenting these videos to high-level executives, humor will make them feel more comfortable watching safety videos with their peers.

 Funny safety videos can show employees the mission and values of your company.
 Incorporating humor into “mundane” safety videos demonstrates that you promote a fun and happy atmosphere.
 Your training reflects that you are an exciting company to work for!

-In fact, training videos are the first impress of a company’s culture.
-If you want to promote a specific working environment, this sort of atmosphere should be reflected in the types of training you offer as well.
+In fact, training videos are the first impression of a company’s culture.
+If you want to promote a specific working environment, this sort of atmosphere should also be reflected in the types of training you offer.
 The best way to do that is with funny safety videos that show the humor and fun of your company culture!